Feast at Fall Oyster and Seafood Festivals

 North Carolina Oyster Festival

 Considered the mollusk mother lode, with more than 30,000 fans of the almighty oyster typically in attendance, the North Carolina Oyster Festival on Ocean Isle Beach has something for everyone.
-Celebrating 38 years of bivalve heaven, this mid-October festival (Oct.
-20-21, 2018) includes the North Carolina Oyster Shucking Championships (an official route to the national tournament), an oyster stew cook-off, live entertainment, arts and crafts vendors, a bustling kids' area, many varied food and beverage booths, shag competition, and – of course – lots of freshly steamed oysters for sale.
+Celebrating 39 years of bivalve heaven, this mid-October festival (Oct.
+19-20, 2019) includes the North Carolina Oyster Shucking Championships (an official route to the national tournament), an oyster stew cook-off, live entertainment, arts and crafts vendors, a bustling kids' area, many varied food and beverage booths, a shag competition and – of course – lots of freshly steamed oysters for sale.

 There are several other oyster festivals in our state, with the possibilities including:

-- The First Flight Rotary Oink and Oyster Roast: Oct.
-6, 2018, in Kitty Hawk
+- The First Flight Rotary Club Oink and Oyster Roast: Oct.
+12, 2019, in Kitty Hawk

-Though these options may not boast the sheer size of the North Carolina Oyster Festival, the oysters will most assuredly taste just as good raw, steamed, fried or however you like your ode to oysters.
+These options may not boast the sheer size of the North Carolina Oyster Festival or the North Carolina Seafood Festival, but the oysters will most assuredly taste just as good raw, steamed, fried or however you like your ode to oysters.

 Though not specifically oysters, seafood is also the star at these festivals: